Sustainability Highlights

 KEY SUSTAINABILITY SUCCESSES WITHIN THE GROUP

-The following are the key sustainability successes of F2023 within the Group’s businesses:
+The following are the key sustainability highlights that occurred in the Group’s businesses during F2024:

 -